Constraint-based graph network simulator

-In the experiment above we found that by increasing the number of solver iterations $N$ at test time, \constraintmodel-GD can make use of additional computational resources at test time without re-training or fine-tuning the model and achieve more accurate solutions than non-constraint based models.
-To our knowledge this is the first demonstration of leveraging additional computation to improve generalization to larger system in the domain of learned physical simulations.
-This opens exciting possibilities to advance the state of the art on training on small, simple systems, and testing on large, complex systems using only a shallow graph network.
+In this section we showed that by increasing the number of iterations $N$ at test time, \constraintmodel-GD can achieve more accurate solutions without re-training or fine-tuning the model.
+To our knowledge this is the first demonstration of leveraging additional resources to improve generalization to a larger system in the domain of learned physical simulations.